 06 of 08

 If you've followed the earlier advice and had a large lunch (when it's cheaper), you'll be able to get by with something small for dinner.
 And that's what tapas was invented for!
 Here are some great options for tapas and other light snacks that should keep you under 5 euros:

-- Casa Labra - A small beer and cod croquettes.
+- Casa Labra - Try a small beer and cod croquettes.

 - Casa de las Torrijas - Spanish bread pudding and a glass of sweet Spanish wine.

 - Chocolateria de San Gines - The best chocolate con churros in Spain (and you’ll probably want to share one between two anyway)

 - Calamares Sandwich at El Brillante - Spain is famous for its calamare, but unfortunately, it's often hours-old and soggy.
 Not here!
-And you won't even pay five euros for it.
 Big enough to share.

 - El Tigre - The cheapest tapas in Spain?
-Get a beer and three or four(!) tapas for under two euros.
+Get a beer and three or four(!) tapas.

-- El Magister - Beer brewed on site... and a free tapa with every drink.
+- El Magister - Beer brewed on site and a free tapa with every drink.

 07 of 08